 The different kinds of braces for teenagers

 The most common braces parents choose for their teens involve traditional metal brackets and wires.
 However, some parents do decide to go with clear, ceramic brackets or Invisalign® clear aligners.
-There are pros and cons for each option.
+There are pros and cons to each option.

 Bracket-and-wire braces are the best option when treatment needs are complex.
 It is also the more economical option.

 Metal and ceramic brackets both work the same way.
 In fact, the only differences between them are aesthetics and cost.
 While the clear ceramic brackets are much less visible, certain foods and drinks can stain the ceramic.
 Of course, stained ceramic brackets are much more noticeable than when they are clear.
 Also, ceramic brackets are more expensive.

 Most teenagers don’t mind the look of traditional braces.
 After all, they see them on most of their friends at some point or another.
 Also, if they have self-esteem issues because of their crooked smile or overbite, the braces alert everyone that something is being done to correct their smile issues.
 Therefore, the presence of braces actually boosts their self-esteem.

 The biggest cons when it comes to traditional braces involve diet and oral hygiene.
 It can already be hard enough to convince some teens to brush and floss as they should, and the brackets and wires make these tasks even harder.
 Also, the list of foods to avoid can be daunting.

 It might be worth going over the “not allowed” items with your teen to see if they can go a year or two without them.
 Some examples include:

 - Crunchy foods, such as ice and popcorn

 - Sticky foods, such as Starburst and caramels